Basis of Financial Statement Presentation

 The Company utilizes three levels of inputs to measure the fair value of (a) nonfinancial assets and liabilities that are recognized or disclosed at fair value in the Company’s Condensed Consolidated Financial Statements on a recurring basis (at least annually) and (b) all financial assets and liabilities.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.

-The first two inputs are considered observable and the last is considered unobservable.
+The first two levels of inputs are considered observable and the last is considered unobservable.
 The levels of inputs are as follows:

 (1) Included in the line item “Cash and cash equivalents” on the Condensed Consolidated Balance Sheets.